winlyilight/winlyilight/README.md

 - 👋 Hi, I’m @winlyilight
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning c/c+ and basic cybersecurity
+- 🌱 I’m currently learning c,c+,c# and basic cybersecurity
-- 💞️ I’m looking to collaborate on still don't know
+- 💞️ I’m not currently looking to collaborate
-- 📫 How to reach me right here and x or other just tell me
+- 📫 How to reach me right here and x or other just ask me
 - 😄 Pronouns: my country don't have that kind of thing because it hard to use in my country but he/him is ok if you want i don't really care
 - ⚡ Fun fact: i'm new here i guess